H4RDY-EZ/FlexLife_MOD_1.18.1/README.md

 # FlexLife_MOD_1.18.1

-This is the first mod created by me.
-I was encouraged by my friends to try to add the cigarettes we love in Minecraft.
-I still learn Java, so the updates of mod will be not as fast as I desire.

-This mod adds: Cigarettes(Sobranie, Winston XS, LD and so on), blocks of cigarettes.
-What will you see in future: Drinks, implementation of "need of smoking", system of being addicted to nicotine and so on.
-Follow for more!
+FlexLife is an global RPG-based mod, it contains a lot of changes and additions, we will look further as the time goes.
+As it is our first mod/project - I guarantee you tons of bugs and a long period of development.

-Authours: FINITO, r4sl3r, SKULL, Pancakeous
+Authors: FINITO, r4sl3r, SKULL, Pancakeous